 Eligibility for a VA Home Loan

-Veterans with service only during peacetime periods and active duty military personnel must have had more than 180 days of active service.
-Veterans of enlisted service which began after September 7, 1980, or officers with service beginning after October 16,1981, must in most cases have served at least 2 years.
+Veterans with service only during peacetime periods and active-duty military personnel must have had more than 180 days of active service.
+Veterans of enlisted service who began after September 7, 1980, or officers with service beginning after October 16, 1981, must in most cases have served at least 2 years.

 VA Documentation Needed